ilanasufrin/HuffPost-Tech-Jobs/HuffPost-DataArchitect.md

 ----------------
 * Build a next generation global stats infrastructure and architecture for both real-time and historical data analytics for all of the Huffington Post product suites including huffingtonpost.com, Huffpost Live and our mobile products
 * Build a world class reporting suite to complement the new stats architecture for realtime and historical analysis
-* Enhance and optimize existing big data architecture components using Hadoop, Pig, Vertica, RabbitMQ and Redis
+* Enhance and optimize existing big data architecture components using Hadoop, Pig, RabbitMQ and Redis
 * Work closely with Editorial and Business teams to optimize our data and reporting needs to provide important and timely business intelligence
 * Lead the efforts to architect our next generation data science needs such as recommendation systems, A/B Testing and other Big Data projects
+* Taming huge amounts of text/unstructured data using not only programming paradigms like functional programming (map reduce) but the skillset in hacking scripts to deliver logic that you need to productize and operationalize

 General Requirements
 --------------------